 Our net tangible book value is the amount of our total tangible assets less our total liabilities.
-We had a net tangible book (deficit) as of March 31, 2023 of \$(5,615), or \$(0.21) share of Common Stock.
+We had a net tangible book (deficit) as of March 31, 2023 of \$(5,615), or \$(0.2084) share of Common Stock.

-Pro forma as adjusted net tangible book value is our pro forma net tangible book value, plus the effect of the sale of our securities in this offering at the assumed public offering price of \$0.3463 per share of Common Stock and after deducting the Placement Agent fees and commissions and other estimated offering expenses payable by us.
-Our pro forma as adjusted net tangible book (deficit) as of March 31, 2023 would have been approximately \$(2,130), or \$(0.06) per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of approximately \$0.15 per share to our existing stockholders, and an immediate dilution of \$0.40 per share to new investors participating in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed public offering price per share paid by new investors.
-The final public offering price will be determined through negotiation between us and the underwriters in the offering and may be at a discount to the current market price.
-Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
+Pro forma as adjusted net tangible book value is our pro forma net tangible book value, plus the effect of the sale of our securities in this offering at the at-the-market public offering price of \$0.3037 per share of Common Stock and after deducting the Placement Agent fees and commissions and other estimated offering expenses payable by us.
+Our pro forma as adjusted net tangible book (deficit) as of March 31, 2023 would have been approximately \$(2,144), or \$(0.0536) per share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of approximately \$0.1548 per share to our existing stockholders, and an immediate dilution of \$0.3573 per share to new investors participating in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the public offering price per share paid by new investors.